andrewlalis/ArchitecturalKnowledgeResearch/ak-tagger/README.md

 ## Fetching
 To fetch data from ArchDetector for use with this tool, you can use the `fetch` subcommand.
 This will provide a simple interactive prompt where you can specify the search parameters, perform the search, and save the results.

-Note that fetching **requires a running instance of the ArcheDetector API on `localhost:8080`**.
+Note that fetching **requires a running instance of the ArchDetector API on `localhost:8080`**.

-Also note that fetching is currently a work-in-progress, since work is being done to reduce its tight coupling with the specifics of the API.
+When fetching, the following information will be required:

+1. The Lucene search query to provide to the API.
+2. The ids of all mailing lists to search through.
+3. The page size and number for results.
+Usually this is just page 0 in practice.
+4. Whether or not you want to filter the results.
+Filtering will remove email threads that are most likely auto-generated for things like continuous integration and testing reports.

 ## Interacting with Data
 To view and interact with the data from a particular data set, use the `use <file>` subcommand.
 This will provide a simple interactive prompt for navigating the data set, viewing individual or sequential data sources, and adding/removing tags from certain sources.